-The Accuplacer is used to by Technical Colleges as an entrance/placement exam for various programs including Dual Enrollment.
+The Accuplacer is used by Technical Colleges as an entrance/placement exam for various programs, including Dual Enrollment.
 This test will be given at school.
-There is no cost to the student for this test.
+There is no cost for the student for this test.

-The ASVAB is a multiple-aptitude battery that measures developed abilities and help predicts future academic and occupation success in the military.
+The ASVAB is a multiple-aptitude battery that measures developed abilities and helps predict future academic and occupation success in the military.
 It is administered during the Junior year of high school and to any Seniors who are interested.
-The test is offered in October and there is no cost to the student for this test.
+The test is offered in October and there is no cost for the student for this test.